-Apple has just seeded first beta version of OS X Mavericks 10.9.3 (build number: 13D12) to developers.
+We were expecting Apple to release OS X 10.9.3 this week, but instead it has released yet another beta version of OS X Mavericks 10.9.3 (build 13D61) to developers.